drinkbird/drinkbird.github.io/_posts/blog/2017-05-15-all-about-results.md

 Low-quality projects suffer from various defects and regressions.
 They are hard to maintain, hard to extend, and most importantly they frustrate or even harm their users and stakeholders.

 The real question is, who's really responsible for keeping a project's quality high?
-Let's expose some common misconceptions about software engineering and discuss the engineer's true role in the evolution of a software system.
+Let's expose some common misconceptions about software engineering and discuss your true role as an engineer in relation to the life cycle of a software system.

 # The first word of software is 'soft'